 Lipid Lowering Effects

-Gliozzi's findings echo a 2011 study, also done at Magna Graecia 2011, looing at the effects of BPF in 237 patients with hyperlipidemia.
-The investigators wondered whether bergamot extract could function as a natural, side effect-free treatment for high cholesterol -- and their results show that, for the right patients, it can.
+Gliozzi's findings echo a 2011 study, also done at Magna Graecia, looking at the effects of BPF in 237 patients with hyperlipidemia.
+The investigators wondered whether bergamot extract could function as a natural, side effect-free treatment for high cholesterol.
+Their results show that, for the right patients, it can do so.